LoyolaChicagoBooks/introcs-csharp/rst/whileexamples.rst

 shifting one endpoint or the other to be the middle of the most recent interval, so for each interval, the signs of f on the two ends are opposite.
-Repeating this procedure, you can home in on as small an interval as you like.
+Repeating this procedure, you can home in on as small an interval around a crossing point (root) as you like.
 The figure show this process for the first 5 steps, halving the interval length each time.
+You need to look at the output of the code to follow the results for even smaller intervals.

-This approach always works, as long as the signs at the initial endpoints are distinct.
-Our functions indicate this initial requirement being violated by returning ``double.NaN``, meaning *not a number*.
+This approach always works, as long as the signs of f at the initial endpoints are distinct.
+Our functions checks, and if this initial requirement is violated, the function returns the special double value, ``double.NaN``, meaning *not a number*.

-There are other approaches to finding roots that may be faster when they work, but many of these methods can also completely fail, so root finding algorithms generally have two extra parameters:  a maximum number of iterations and a tolerance that indicates how close to a root is close enough.
+There are other approaches to finding roots that may be faster when they work, but many of these methods can also have some chance of completely failing, so root finding algorithms generally have two extra parameters:  a maximum number of iterations and a tolerance that indicates how close to a root is close enough.

-In the function we use ``a`` and ``b`` and the endpoints of an interval and ``c`` as the midpoint.
-In each iteration the value of a or b is reset to be the previous midpoint value ``c``.
+In the ``Bisection`` function we use ``a`` and ``b`` as the endpoints of an interval and ``c`` as the midpoint.
+In each iteration the value of ``a`` or ``b`` is reset to be the previous midpoint value ``c``.
 Of course a production version would not print out all the intermediate data, as the interval shrinks, but we do for illustration: